 It’s really interesting to get an insight into the clinical research into living a slower, simpler, more mindful life because so often it feels like the slow movement has been turned into a modern-day trend.
 Talking about the real world benefits of it with someone who sees the result daily was fascinating.

 Today’s episode is brought to you by A Simple Year – a 12-month guided course designed to help simplify your life.
 Each month you’ll receive written course notes, audio files, homework assignments and access to a live webinar with one of the course teachers, including Leo Babauta, Joshua Becker, Courtney Carver, Jules Clancy and myself.
 Early bird registration is open until November 20, 2015.
-Head here to save 25% when you join today.

 Alternatively, listen to the show directly simply by hitting the Play button above.
 Enjoy!